KaPodgaets/citizen_db/tasks/2025-Q3/TASK-2025-012-implement-validate-script.md

 audit_log:
   - {date: 2025-07-09, user: "@AI-DocArchitect", action: "created with status backlog"}
   - {date: 2025-07-09, user: "@AI-DocArchitect", action: "marked as done (validate.py implemented)"}
+  - {date: 2025-07-09, user: "@AI-DocArchitect", action: "description updated to reflect refactoring to DB-centric flow"}
 ---
 ## Description
-Implement the `validate.py` script to check a landed file against its Pandera schema and produce a clean Parquet file for the next stage.
+Implement the `validate.py` script to perform the second layer of data quality checks.
+It reads data from the `raw` database schema, validates it against a Pandera schema, and loads the clean, correctly-typed data into the `stage` schema.

 ## Acceptance Criteria
-The script takes a `file_id` as input, loads the corresponding file, validates the data against its schema, writes a Parquet file to `data/stage/clean/` on success, and logs the result (pass or fail) to `meta.validation_log`.
+The script takes a `file_id` as input, reads the data from the corresponding `raw` table, validates it against its Pandera schema, and on success, bulk-loads the clean DataFrame into the corresponding `stage` table.
+The result (pass or fail with errors) is logged to `meta.validation_log`.